Check Point

-Check Point Software Technologies is a multinational cybersecurity company active in over 60 countries and with headquarters in Redwood City, California and Tel Aviv, Israel.
-The company protects over 100,000 organizations globally and is home to the Check Point Research team.
-It is a partner organization of the World Economic Forum.
+Check Point Software Technologies Ltd. is an Israeli cybersecurity company.
+With operations in over 60 countries, the company protects over 100,000 organizations globally through its software services.
+It is a partner organization of the World Economic Forum and is home to the Check Point Research team.

 History

-Check Point was established in Ramat Gan, Israel in 1993, by Gil Shwed (CEO As of 2016), Marius Nacht (Chairman As of 2016) and Shlomo Kramer (who left Check Point in 2003).
-Shwed had the initial idea for the company's core technology known as stateful inspection, which became the foundation for the company's first product, FireWall-1; soon afterwards they also developed one of the world's first VPN products, VPN-1.
+Check Point was established in Ramat Gan, Israel in 1993 by Gil Shwed, Marius Nacht and Shlomo Kramer.
+Shwed had the initial idea for the company's core technology known as stateful inspection, which became the foundation for the company's first product, FireWall-1; soon afterwards, they also developed one of the world's first VPN products, VPN-1.
 Shwed developed the idea while serving in the Unit 8200 of the Israel Defense Forces, where he worked on securing classified networks.

 Initial funding of US$250,000 was provided by venture capital fund BRM Group.

-In 1994 Check Point signed an OEM agreement with Sun Microsystems, followed by a distribution agreement with HP in 1995.
+In 1994, Check Point signed an OEM agreement with Sun Microsystems, followed by a distribution agreement with HP in 1995.
 The same year, the U.S. head office was established in Redwood City, California.

-By February 1996, the company was named worldwide firewall market leader by IDC, with a market share of 40 percent.
-In June 1996 Check Point raised $67 million from its initial public offering on NASDAQ.
+By February 1996, the company was named "Worldwide Firewall Market Leader" by IDC, with a market share of 40 percent.
+In June 1996, Check Point raised $67 million from its initial public offering on NASDAQ.

 In 1998, Check Point established a partnership with Nokia, which bundled Check Point's Software with Nokia's computer Network Security Appliances.

 In 2003, a class-action lawsuit was filed against Check Point over violation of the Securities Exchange Act by failing to disclose major financial information.

-On August 14, 2003, Check Point opened its branch in India's capital, Delhi (with the legal name Check Point Software Technologies India Pvt.
-Ltd.).
-Eyal Desheh was the first director appointed in India.
+On August 14, 2003, Check Point opened its branch in Delhi.

-During the first decade of the 21st century Check Point started acquiring other IT security companies, including Nokia's network security business unit in 2009.
+Check Point acquired Nokia's network security business unit in 2009.

-In 2018, the company discovered malware, which it named "AdultSwine", that was found programmed into around 60 apps on the Google Play Store, primarily those aimed at children.
+In 2018, the company discovered "AdultSwine" malware programmed into around 60 apps on the Google Play Store, primarily those aimed at children.
 The bug would display pornographic ads that, when clicked on, would instruct victims to download more malicious software in an attempt to steal personal data.
-It's estimated that between 3 and 7 million users may have been infected.
+It was estimated that between 3 and 7 million users may have been infected.

 In 2019, researchers at Check Point found a security breach in Xiaomi phone apps.
 The security flaw was reported preinstalled.

-Over the years many employees who worked at Check Point have left to start their own software companies.
-These include Shlomo Kramer, who started Imperva; Nir Zuk, who founded Palo Alto Networks; Ruvi Kitov and Reuven Harrison of Tufin; Yonadav Leitersdorf, who founded Indeni; and Avi Shua, who founded Orca Security.